DerekNonGeneric/openinf-wg-a-team/README.md

 ### Our Mission

-The Engineering Productivity WG is a Swiss Army Knife of coders dedicated to improving the quality and productivity of engineering at OpenINF.
-Working with others in a responsive and agile manner, we strive to be a model of open development.
+The Engineering Productivity WG is a diverse group of engineers passionate about improving engineering quality and productivity at OpenINF.
+We are experts in various coding languages and tools and are always looking for new ways to make engineering more efficient and effective.
+We work with others in a responsive and agile manner, striving to be a model of open development.
 We create, maintain, and extend a diverse array of sustainable tools and systems that derive and deliver information on the quality of OpenINF’s products and enhance the impact and effectiveness of the OpenINF community.

 ### Connecting with the Team